stephenmathieson-boneyard/grunt-obfuscator/Readme.md

 ### `entry`

-  Your projects entry point, for example `app.js`.
+  Your project's entry point, for example `app.js`.

 ### `out`